-QM™ (QP™ Modeler) is a freeware graphical modeling tool for designing and implementing real-time embedded software based on the lightweight QP™ active object frameworks and hierarchical state machines (UML statecharts).
-QM™ is available for Windows 64-bit, Linux 64-bit, and OS X.
+QM™ (QP™ Modeler) is a freeware graphical modeling tool for designing and implementing real-time embedded software based on hierarchical state machines (UML statecharts) and the lightweight QP™ active object frameworks.
+QM™ is available for Windows, Linux, and macOS.

 The main goals of the QM™ modeling tool are:

 The main design objectives for QM™ are simplicity and minimizing the need to "fight the tool".
 QM™ achieves this in several ways described below.

 Compared to most other "high ceremony" modeling tools on the market today, QM™ is much simpler, code-centric, and relatively low-level.
 This characterization is not pejorative.
 It simply means that QM™ maps the design unambiguously and directly to C or C++ code, without intermediate layers of "Platform-Independent Models" (PIMs), "Platform-Specific Models" (PSMs), complex "Model-Transformations", or "Action Languages".
 All actions executed by state machines are entered into the model directly in C or C++.

 As most other tools capable of code generation, the models you create with QM™ are based on an event-driven framework.
 This is because such a framework provides well-defined "framework extension points" designed for customizing the framework into applications, which in turn provide well-defined rules for generating code.